AT THE JAZZ CENTRE UK

 Paintings by Kay Whittaker are on Display at The Jazz Centre UK.
 She is a professional artist specialising in portraits and figurative paintings.

-Between 2019 and 2020 Whittaker had a large portrait exhibition within our art gallery and you can see pictures of this exhibition below.
+Between 2019 and 2020 Whittaker had a large portrait exhibition within our art gallery.
 When the exhibition came to a close The Jazz Centre UK purchased a selection of Whittaker painting which remain on display at the Centre.

 MORE ABOUT THE ARTIST